 [45] EN 50367.
 Railway applications — Current collection systems — Technical criteria for the interaction between pantograph and overhead line., no. August 2013.
 2016.

-Yang Song (S’16–M’19) received the Ph.D. degree in electrical engineering from Southwest Jiaotong University, Sichuan China, in 2018.
+Yang Song (S’16–M’19) received a Ph.D. degree in electrical engineering from Southwest Jiaotong University, Sichuan China, in 2018.
 He worked as a Research Fellow with the Institute of Railway Research, School of Computing and Engineering, University of Huddersfield, UK from 10/2018 to 09/2019.
-He is currently a Postdoctoral Researcher at Department of Structural Engineering, Norwegian University of Science and Technology, Norway.
-His research interests involve the assessment of railway pantograph-catenary interaction, the wind-induced vibration of long-span structures of railway transportation, and the coupling dynamics in railway engineering.
+He is currently a postdoctoral researcher in the Department of Structural Engineering, Norwegian University of Science and Technology, Norway.
+His research interests involve the assessment of railway pantograph-catenary interactions, the wind-induced vibration of long-span structures in railway transportation, and coupling dynamics in railway engineering.